pgxn/pgxn-manager/doc/howto.md

 ### We Have Assumed Control ###

-A second file you should consider including in your distribution is a "control file".
-This file is required by the PostgreSQL 9.1 [extension support](http://www.postgresql.org/docs/current/static/extend-extensions.html "PostgreSQL Documentation: “Packaging Related Objects into an Extension”").
+A second file you should consider include in your distribution is a "control file".
+This file is required by the PostgreSQL's [extension support](http://www.postgresql.org/docs/current/static/extend-extensions.html "PostgreSQL Documentation: “Packaging Related Objects into an Extension”").
 Like `META.json` it describes your extension, but it's actually much shorter.
 Really all it needs is a few keys.
 Here's an example from the [semver distribution](http://pgxn.org/dist/semver/) named `semver.control`:

     # semver extension
     comment = 'A semantic version data type'